locomotivemtl/locomotive-react-boilerplate/README.md

 To create a component, you can duplicate the `Example` component.
 - It imports its own scss file and extends `Component`.
 - It accepts 3 props `option`, `utility` and `state`.
-- These props will be formated and added to the component className via `this.state.classNames`.
+- These props will be formated and added to the component className with `this.state.classNames`.
 - Options will be namespaced with `-`, utilities with `u-` and states with `is-`.
 - You can split multiple classes with with `,` in each props.
 - The class is updated on props change, example if you pass a state.